 - Marketing defects: this is when products are not labeled properly or do not have the proper instructions or safety warnings.
 Children’s toys that pose an unmarked choking hazard, drugs that do not list all potential side effects, or hazardous materials that do not provide safe handling instructions are all grouped under marketing defects.

-Who Is Responsible For Defective Products?
+Who Is Responsible For Defective Products in Missouri?

-More than one member of what Missouri defines as the “stream of commerce” can be potentially sued in a Missouri product liability case.
+More than one member of what Missouri defines as the “stream of commerce” can be potentially sued in a product liability case in Missouri.
 For instance, say you buy a car that came with a certain make of tire.
 Soon after you purchase it, the tire fails at speed on the highway and causes you to crash your car.
 In this case, you could not only sue the manufacturer of the tires, but also the maker of the car you bought, as they could both be responsible–the tire maker for obvious manufacturing defects, as well as the automaker for marketing defects as you purchased the car with every assurance from the manufacturer that it would be safe to drive.

 If you purchased a product that was assembled by a third party (such as hiring an installer to hook up a clothes dryer that turned out to be defective), they could potentially be sued as well.